luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 TODO

 On the reader side, is the Lua script more efficient for not requiring multiple network roundtrips?
+Considering the tests with the writer script, avoiding the script will be possibly better.

 ## How consumers affect CPU